cemac/CFizer/README.md

 `cfize [options] <source_directory>`

-where `<source_directory>` is the path for the directory containing the NC files to be processed.
+where `<source_directory>` is the path to the directory containing the NC files to be processed.

 ## Options
 Option | Argument | Function | Example